 Warmer oceans mean stressed coral, which results in bleaching and death.
 Corals are incredibly sensitive, but very important for the marine life to survive.

-They’re also threatened by people breaking them, damaging them and using them for jewelry.
+Coral is threatened by people breaking them, damaging them and using them for jewelry.

 In Belize, more than half of the coral reefs in Caribbean are ALREADY gone.
 Report revealed that the world’s coral is dying at record rates because of pollution, disease and global warming.
 In the Caribbean, eighty percent of corals have died over the past three decades.